Lombard language: In the modern era

+In the contemporary era

+In the first part of the 20th century, the greatest exponent of Lombard literature was the Milanese lawyer Delio Tessa, who distanced himself from the Portian tradition by giving his texts a strong expressionist tone.
+In Bergamo, the most prominent advocate of Lombard language was Bortolo Belotti, a lawyer, historian and minister in the liberal governments of the time.

+The Lombard language became known outside its linguistic borders thanks to I Legnanesi, a theatre company that performed comedies in the Legnanese dialect and which is the most famous example of travesti theatre in Italy.
+In their comic shows the actors propose to the public satirical figures of the typical Lombard court; founded in Legnano in 1949 by Felice Musazzi, Tony Barlocco and Luigi Cavalleri, it is among the most famous companies in the European dialect theatre scene.

+The 21st century has also seen the use of Lombard in contemporary music, such as in the musical pieces of Davide Van De Sfroos and in the translations into Lombard of the works of Bob Dylan.
+There is no shortage of translations of great literary classics; in fact, there are numerous versions in Lombard of works such as Pinocchio, The Betrothed, The Little Prince, the Divine Comedy and – in religious literature – of the Gospels.

 Status

-Lombard is considered a minority language that is structurally separate from Italian, by Ethnologue and by the UNESCO Red Book on Endangered Languages.
+Lombard is considered a minority language that is structurally separate from Italian by both Ethnologue and the UNESCO Red Book on Endangered Languages.
 However, Italy and Switzerland do not recognize Lombard-speakers as a linguistic minority.
-In Italy, that is the same as for most other minority languages, which have been for long time incorrectly devalued as corrupted regional dialects of Italian although they belong to different subgroups of the Romance language family, and their historical development is not related to Standard Italian, which is derived from Tuscan.
+In Italy, that is the same as for most other minority languages, which have been for a long time incorrectly classed as corrupted regional dialects of Italian.
+However, Lombard and Italian belong to different subgroups of the Romance language family, and Lombard's historical development is not related to Standard Italian, which is derived from Tuscan.

 Speakers

-Historically, the vast majority of Lombards spoke only Lombard as "Italian" was merely a literary language and most Italians were not able to read or write.
-Following the Italian economic miracle, Standard Italian arose throughout Italy and Lombard-speaking Switzerland, wholly-monolingual Lombard-speakers became a rarity as time went by, but a small minority may still be uncomfortable speaking Standard Italian.
-Surveys in Italy find that all Lombard-speakers also speak Italian, and their command of each of the two languages varies according to their geographical position as well as their socio-economic situation.
-The most reliable predictor was found to be the speaker's age: studies have found that young people are much less likely to speak Lombard as proficiently as their grandparents.
+Historically, the vast majority of Lombards spoke only Lombard, as "Italian" was merely a literary language, and most Italians were not able to read or write.
+After the Italian economic miracle, Standard Italian arose throughout Italy and Lombard-speaking Switzerland, wholly-monolingual Lombard-speakers became a rarity as time went by, but a small minority may still be uncomfortable speaking Standard Italian.
+Surveys in Italy find that all Lombard-speakers also speak Italian, and their command of both two languages varies according to their geographical position as well as their socio-economic situation.
+The most reliable predictor was found to be the speaker's age.
+Studies have found that young people are much less likely to speak Lombard as proficiently as their grandparents.
 In some areas, elderly people are more used to speaking Lombard than Italian even though they know both.